 - Medication

 - One-to-one supportive counselling

 - Nursery nurse input

-- Therapeutic mother-infant activities such as infant massage,
+- Therapeutic mother-infant activities such as infant massage, play sessions and interventions to promote attachment

-- play sessions and interventions to promote attachment - Relaxation/anxiety management - Creative and social groups - Couples/family sessions - Support from the 'Positive Steps Partnership group', run by mothers who have recovered from perinatal mental health difficulties - Monthly partners' group and sensory play session for your partner and baby
+- Relaxation/anxiety management

+- Creative and social groups

+- Couples/family sessions

+- Input from peer support workers who have lived experience of perinatal mental difficulties. - Support for partners Monthly partners' group and sensory play session for your partner and baby.

-You will have a review meeting each week with the team members involved in your care to review progress and plan further interventions.
+You will have a meeting each week with the team members involved in your care to review progress and plan further interventions.
 You can invite a family member or friend to attend this with you.